CHRISTCHURCH EXHIBITOR TERMS AND CONDITIONS

 3.1.All stands and exhibits are at the risk of the Exhibitors and the Organisers shall not in any way be responsible for any loss or damage.
-It is a requirement that Exhibitors have Public Liability Insurance Certificate (minimum of two million dollar cover).
-The Exhibitor is required to provide a copy of the certificate before they begin to setup their site.
-If they choose not to have Public Liability Insurance, for the duration of the Show, then they will need to sign an insurance waiver before setting up your site.
+Exhibitors must take out and maintain for the duration of the Exhibition Public Liability insurance (minimum two million dollars cover) and any other insurance which the Organiser or Venue Authority may reasonably require of the Exhibitor.
+The Exhibitor must provide a copy of the insurance certificate before they begin to set up their site on terms acceptable to the Organiser.

 3.3.
-The Exhibitor acknowledges and agrees that the Organiser and/or Venue Authority shall not be responsible for any failure to telecommunications or other electronic communications at the exhibition venue, which is beyond the Organisers and/or Venue Authority’s control.
+The Exhibitor acknowledges and agrees that the Organiser and/or Venue Authority shall not be responsible for any failure of telecommunications or other electronic communications at the exhibition venue, which is beyond the Organisers and/or Venue Authority’s control.